 Avant-garde\Haute Couture Fashion (10 pts) This category will highlight a contestant’s ability to create an editorial look.
 The editorial look may be presented as masculine or feminine and should represent the contestant’s unique style.
 This should be a creative, editorial worthy look from head to toe and should not look like a costume.
 Contestant will be judged on modeling ability, fit, style, and presentation.
 Music may be provided by the contestant, or a pre-chosen track will be used.

-On Stage Question – (30 pts)

-Question is judged in 3 parts: 1.
+On Stage Question – (30 ptsQuestion is judged in 3 parts: 1.
 Clarity of communication method 2.
 Message 3.
 Engagement. .

 Should you have any questions, feel free to speak to your reigning queen of your region, the Emeriti, and owners of the Regional or National Bearded Empress.
 If for any reason the regional owner is unable to fulfill their duties of providing a safe space for you to compete, please reach out to